 Customers - Reward customers for a variety of reasons, such as order size and frequency; advocacy, promotion, and spokesmanship; and loyalty.

-Dealers and Vendors - Motivate dealers or resellers of your products to sell more of your products or to hit specific targets.
+Dealers and Vendors - Motivate dealers or resellers of your products to sell more or to hit specific targets.

 Why Choose Destination Events for Incentive Programs?

 Off-site event planning isn’t easy.
-Whether it’s a destination meeting or an incentive trip, there are quite a few things you’ll need to factor in.
+Whether traveling near or far, there are quite a few things you’ll need to factor in.

 1. Determine Your Goal

-We mention this often because we cannot stress this enough.
-Knowing why you’re hosting your event and inviting the guests is essential to planning your event.
+We mention goal setting often because we cannot stress this enough.
+Knowing why you’re hosting your event is essential to planning your program.
 It is the guiding principle that will drive many of your other decisions.
+First and foremost, it’s a reward and celebration of an achievement; however, it’s perfectly acceptable and suggested to have secondary goals as well.

 One of the biggest considerations you’ll need to make is your budget.
 Knowing what you can spend will likely determine the location, venue, and any vendors you’ll be able to work with.
 It’s one reason why working with an event planner is a great choice, as their established relationships with venues and vendors can help stretch your budget.